DKXXXL/ITP.js/README.md

         * when you are proving a (forall ...) format.
 It will put the quantified variable into the context.
     * apply [*term*] [*term*].
         * Now you have two subgoals, prove the first term and prove the second term respectively.
+    * conv [*term*].
+        * type-level calculation (change the goal into term if delta-beta equivalent)
+    * You can do [ *goal number* : *tactic* | ...], to transform to several goals simultoneously.
+* Interesting fact : This program was designed and implemented before I have ever learned javascript, which make the design pattern very straightforward, and surprisingly, javascript doesn't have first-class continuation, which leads to the node-fiber and no-browerser supported.